stevekerrick/GraphqlToTsql/docs/documentation.md

 You *should* set `MaxPageSize` for any entity that could have more than a few hundred rows.

-If you set `MaxPageSize` you force the `GraphQL` queries to use paging anytime there is a *set* of that entity.
+If you set `MaxPageSize` you force queries to use paging anywhere a *set* of that entity is queried.

 For example, here you can see `OrderEntity` configured with a `MaxPageSize` of 100.